b2renger/PdDroidParty_some_examples/readme.md

 This is not an introduction to Pure-Data, so this shouldn't be your first tutorials, but it still aims at beginners, it starts easy and finishes with some advanced stuff.
 It builds on previous work made on 2012, if I find time I'll update this with new examples of the latest features.

-Check out the readme in each folder.
+Check out the readme in each folder. (for now comments in patchs are in french only, this should change soon).

+The first three tutorials are basic, they cover basic things in pd and give a few ressources to build on, after that we will look at more advanced stuff, and we will learn how to theme our programms with svg to make them look super-nice !